Job Interview Tips: A Step-By-Step Guide For Acing Job Interviews in 2019

 You should be able to notice the difference in tone and style - even if you can't pick up on the difference, the person on the other end of the phone definitely will.

-You will come across more confident, friendly and calm.
+You will come across more confident, friendly and calm, giving you an advantage over others applying for the same job.

 Even if your interview is at McDonald's, taking this step shows you are willing to go the extra mile.